 Plastic wrappers and bags form a tight seal if placed over the mouth and nose and may suffocate your child.
 Keep them away from your child.

 And Remember Car Safety

 Car crashes are a great danger to your child’s life and health.
 Most injuries and deaths caused by car crashes can be prevented by the use of car safety seats EVERY TIME your child is in the car.
-All infants and toddlers should ride in a rear-facing car safety seat until they are 2 years of age or until they reach the highest weight or height allowed by their car safety seat’s manufacturer.
+All infants and toddlers should ride in a rear-facing car safety seat as long as possible, until they reach the highest weight or height allowed by their car safety seat’s manufacturer.
+Most convertible seats have limits that will permit a child to ride rear-facing for 2 years or more.
 A rear-facing car safety seat should NEVER be placed in front of a passenger air bag.
 Your child, besides being much safer in a car safety seat, will behave better so you can pay attention to your driving.
 The safest place for all infants and children to ride is in the back seat.